Amirhosseinbayat/DivarJava/README.md

 # Divar Java

+A social marketplace where users can buy and sell new and secondhand stuff.
+This platform facilitates **consumer-to-consumer** and **business-to-consumer** sales with focusing on advertising.
+Which have sections to devoted real estate, vehicles, goods, community service, Industrial equipment, items wanted, jobs. by posting any placard you wish as many as you want.

 This is the final project of the Advanced Programming course of the fall semester of 2022 at SBU presented by **Dr.Vahidi**, and created by **Amirhossein Bayat** and **Hojat Ghasemi**.

 ![Query image](/pics/query.PNG)